Idnan/idnan.github.io/blog/_posts/2020-06-11-build-facets-with-elasticsearch.md

 comments: true
 ---

-Facet allows the users to navigate through the website by applying filters for categories, attributes and price range etc. It's probably the most common filter that most the ecommerce websites need.
-In most cases each filter is followed by counter that indicates the number of items each group contains.
+Facets allow the users to navigate through the website by applying filters for categories, attributes and price range etc. It's probably the most common filter that most of the ecommerce websites need.
+In most cases, each filter is followed by counter that indicates the number of items each group contains.

 From a technical standpoint there are some challenges with these counters.
-To know the exact count we need to get the filters first than another query against each filter to get the number of count against each.
-In complex applications this leads to number of queries.
-Luckily elasticsearch has a solution to this, that we can achieve in one query.
+To know the exact count we need to get the filters first then run another query against each filter to get the count of items against each.
+In complex applications, this leads to a number of queries and might not be performant.
+With elasticsearch aggregatio, we can achieve this in one query.

 ## Facets